 All sorts of people use my services to help them be more compelling: CEOs, entrepreneurs, consultants, political leaders, and even authors.

-In other words, I'm a storyteller you can hire to ghostwrite for you.
 Here's a bit about how it works...

 What does the ghostwriter (me) do versus the ghostwriter's client (you)?
 In most cases, my client has both an interesting set of ideas and a reason to share them.
 For example, a CEO might wish to inspire his or her employees and also attract clients.
 An entrepreneur may be trying to get both investors and potential customers excited about their startup.

 In all cases, my client has a goal.
 It might be to grow their business or simply to share a lifetime's worth of knowledge.
 Some clients are deeply interested in the creative process, while others simply want to keep their name front and center.
 Either way, my job is to package my client's ideas in the most compelling way possible.
 This means that it is the ghostwriter's job to actually write the article, speech, or book... but the content has to be in synch with the client's goals and ideas.